Everything you need to start your Sew Powerful Service Project

 Let’s Get Started

 Get your free copy of the Service Project Starter Kit.
-The Starter Kit contains everything you need to get your service project going, including background information about Sew Powerful, links to the free purse patterns, links to inspirational and instructional videos, and more.
+We now have two versions: Our original Starter Kit is focused on organizing the Service Project and helping your volunteers learn more about Sew Powerful.
+It contains background information about Sew Powerful, links to the free purse patterns, links to inspirational and instructional videos, and a simple timeline to follow.
 Feel free to share your Starter Kit with key decision makers and members of your team.

 Do you serve on a national or regional service project selection committee that chooses which organizations your local units will support?
 We would love to talk with you about Sew Powerful.
-Please contact Christine McMullen, Service Projects Manager at ChristineM@SewPowerful.org
+Please contact Raquel Johnson, Director, Shows and Events at RaquelJ@SewPowerful.org.